anirudhlakhotia/100-days-of-code/r1-log.md

 Continued working on Discord Bot
 Added a fun wyd feature, and Paper of the day!
 It's almost done, but there's a few things I could add, like yesterday's paper of the day, or a paper from any given date.

+### R1D9
+Continued working on Discord Bot
+Added a Selection Menu for Domains, which throws an error for now.
+I'll look into fixing it soon.